 But what is missing from many of the comments from either side is any awareness of how wrong it would be if this debate is allowed to become a bitter addendum to the tragic history of Jewish-Polish relations that will drive the two peoples further apart after all they’ve both suffered.

-Phrased in that way, this is an attempt to deny the long history of Polish anti-Semitism, the fact that some Poles helped the Germans kill Jews as well as the hostile and sometimes violent reception Jewish survivors got when they tried to return to their homes after the war.
+Phrased in that way, this is an attempt to deny the long history of Polish anti-Semitism, the fact that some Poles helped the Germans kill Jews, and the hostile and sometimes violent reception Jewish survivors got when they tried to return to their homes after the war.

 Why is the Polish government going down this road?